Gary Schwartz

 The 2024 changes to Ontario’s Personal Property Security Act (PPSA), particularly in relation to the prohibition of Notices of Security Interest (NOSIs) for financed or leased consumer goods, mark a significant shift in how security interests are managed in the province.
 While aimed at consumer protection, these legislative updates also create significant challenges for lenders, legal professionals, and borrowers alike, especially those navigating the complexities of secured lending.

 LAWPRO has been very engaged with the CLA community and we commend their recent guidance to the legal community.
-The recent LAWPRO article is a resource to assist lawyers to avoid unsatisfied clients and to obtain information regarding claims that a secured party may have against the goods and fixtures of a seller of real property if that secured party has registered against that seller under the PPSA.
+The recent LAWPRO article is a resource to assist lawyers to avoid unsatisfied clients and to obtain information regarding claims that a secured party may have against the goods and fixtures of a seller of real property if that secured party has registered against that seller under the PPSA using the ESC service layer.

 The CLA’s Home Improvement Roundtable has been grappling with the Ontario Homeowner Protection Act, which attempted to enhance consumer rights by preventing NOSIs in the realm of consumer goods.
 Previously, lenders could file NOSIs to assert security interests in goods like cars or furniture that were financed or leased.
 This mechanism offered a way to secure their interests without the need for physical possession of the assets.
 However, as the new law restricts this option, lenders must adapt to a landscape where PPSA registrations and comprehensive due diligence are more crucial than ever.